FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Deactivating a user

 To deactivate a user, we'll use the `deactivateUser` method.
 We'll provide the ID of the user we are deactivating to this method.
-Deactivation means they cannot login, which might happen if the credit card they used to sign up for the Todo app was declined.
+Deactivation means they cannot log in, which might happen if the credit card they used to sign up for the Todo app was declined.

 Here is the code: